 You can also go ahead and scan for multiple targets at the same time.

 You can extend this list as long as you want.
-This command is seldom used tho, it can be replaced by the more efficient command below.
+This command is seldom used tho, though it can be replaced by the more efficient command below.

 Scanning an IP address range

-To scan a whole range of IP addresses use the following.
+To scan a whole range of IP addresses, use the following.

 This automatically scans for all online hosts in this IP range.

-Scanning a whole subnet
+Scanning an entire subnet